Understanding The Difference: Therapist And Psychologist

 Divorce counselors may use a collaborative process.
 The collaborative process is a divorce method that involves working as a team to reach an agreement.
 Settling assets and discussing custody in court can be expensive and emotionally exhausting.
 This process is designed to help the divorcing couples reach an amicable agreement and find clarity.

-In group therapy, a licensed therapist or mental health professional may lead a session with multiple clients living with similar mental disorders or mental health concerns.
-The therapist can create an environment where these participants feel free to discuss challenges with like-minded individuals and feel less alone in shared experiences.
-There are various types of group therapy sessions a therapist can lead, some therapists focusing on behavioral concerns and others focusing on a specific modality, like dialectical behavior therapy (DBT).
+In group therapy, a licensed mental health professional may lead a session with multiple clients living with similar mental disorders or mental health concerns.
+The facilitator can create an environment where these participants feel free to discuss challenges with like-minded individuals and feel less alone in shared experiences.
+There are various types of group therapy sessions, with some therapists focusing on behavioral concerns and others focusing on a specific psychological modality, like dialectical behavior therapy (DBT).

 Social workers